Disclaimer for Shirley's Wellness Cafe

 Prevent Pet Obesity with These Easy Steps

-Obesity is a significant health problem in many dogs and cats and can contribute to major disease.
+Obesity and excess weight are significant health problems in many dogs and cats and can contribute to major disease.
 Pet obesity in the U.S. is a growing major epidemic continuing to steadily increase in 2016, affecting nearly 59% of cats and 54% of dogs, according to the Association for Pet Obesity Prevention.
-Follow a few easy steps to prevent your pet to become overweight or to help your pet lose weight without hunger.
+Follow a few easy steps to prevent your pet from becoming overweight or to help your pet lose weight without hunger.

 What's Behind Our Pets Being Overweight?